STATEMENT

 The fight or flight response plays a crucial role in addressing basic survival needs.
 With massive populations and changing circumstances, stability is increasingly impacted, leading to more disorder globally.

-3. Wealth seeking returns will engage in resource competition.
-Supply and demand economics will dictate that capital seeks out opportunities with the highest potential returns, causing potential clashes between those pursuing profit and the general populace (Wall Street vs. Main Street).
+Supply and demand economics will dictate that capital seeks out opportunities with the highest potential returns, causing more clashes between those pursuing profit and the general populace (Wall Street vs. Main Street).
 We will continue to witness capital seeking returns across various sectors, including critical survival items such as food, water, and shelter.

 Critical Metals